corbinlabs/owasp-mstg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Verifying Best Practices

-If server code is available, make sure logout functionality terminates the session is terminated .
+If server code is available, validate that the logout functionality of the application terminates the session.
 This verification will depend on the technology.
 Here are examples session termination for proper server-side logout:

 - [Spring (Java)](https://docs.spring.io/autorepo/docs/spring-security/4.1.x/apidocs/org/springframework/security/web/authentication/logout/SecurityContextLogoutHandler.html "Spring (Java)")
 - [Ruby on Rails](https://guides.rubyonrails.org/security.html "Ruby on Rails")